wastrachan/dotfiles/README.md

 The content of this project itself is licensed under the [MIT License](LICENSE).

 I've borrowed bits and pieces of my dotfiles from various projects that I've found helpful over the years.
-All included code carries it's original license, and my gratitude to the creators for their contribution to the open-source communitiy.
+All included code carries it's original license, and my gratitude to the creators for their contribution to the open-source community.